hundeo:

 Owners of older dogs are usually familiar with the inflammatory changes in the joints of their four-legged friends.
 Climbing stairs, jumping into the car, fetching sticks or simply standing up, all this is associated with pain.

-Osteoarthritis is not curable and progresses as your charge ages.
+Osteoarthritis cannot be cured and progresses as your pet ages.
 But we dog owners can influence the course of the disease!
-The use of healing clay can be a means of preserving as much mobility as possible for your furry friend.
+The use of healing clay can be a way of keeping your furry friend as mobile as possible.

-The following in particular have proven their worth cold compresses with healing clay.
+Cold compresses with healing clay have proven particularly effective.
 This can simply be mixed with water to form a paste and applied.
 After 15 minutes, everything should be washed off again.
-Then the earth has absorbed so much body heat that it no longer cools.
-There is even an opposite effect, because it radiates heat back.
+The earth has then absorbed so much body heat that it is no longer cooling.
+There is even an opposite effect, as it radiates heat back.

-If you do not want to ruin your home furnishings with a mud-encrusted dog, take for the wraps Cotton cloths.
-These are permeable and transmit the active ingredients to the skin.
-The treatment must be carried out continuously over a longer period of time to achieve an effect.
+If you don't want to ruin your home furnishings with a mud-encrusted dog, use cotton cloths for the compresses.
+These are permeable and transfer the active ingredients to the skin.
+The treatment must be carried out continuously over a longer period of time in order to achieve an effect.

 Can be treated in the same way: